Surfing-Chef/Bourbon-WP/README.md

 - package.json
 - README.md

-I then copied the Underscores theme files into the Bourbon-WP theme folder
+I then copied the Underscores theme files and folders into the Bourbon-WP theme folder

 After a quick test in the browser and committing the changes, the fun begins...